Pathways to Wholeness

 IV.
 Marriage Wholeness – Monday, September 17

-While larger society is downplaying and even rejecting the institution of marriage, there is a need for churches and Christian communities to use their collective voice to speak to the value of marriage and offer resources to strengthen marriage.
-This Pathway will offer helpful marital resources and guide participants to consider how the sacredness of marriage can be revived.
+While larger society is downplaying and even rejecting the institution of marriage, there is a need for churches and Christian communities to use their collective voice to speak to its value and offer resources to strengthen it.
+These sessions, led by pathway guides Heidi Morris and Greg Brooks, will offer helpful marital resources and guide participants to consider how the sacredness of marriage can be revived.
+The Marriage Wholeness pathway is presented in collaboration with ACU’s Family First initiative.

 V. Worship Wholeness – Monday, September 17